Marjorie Galelli

 Kansas State University

 Marjorie Galelli, Ph.D. is Assistant Professor of US Military History at Kansas State University and Co-Director of the Teaching Military History project.
 Her work focuses on modern US military history, with an emphasis on unconventional warfare, civil-military relations, and the role of the media in shaping foreign policy.
-She is working on her manuscript, Searching for Victory: How Counterinsurgency Shaped Operation Iraqi Freedom.
+She is working on her manuscript, Searching for Victory: How Counterinsurgency Framed Operation Iraqi Freedom.
 She has recently published a co-authored a book chapter entitled “Haunted by the Lessons of ‘the Good War’: Post-Cold War Contestation of World War II Narratives.”

 Undergraduate Syllabi